Practical preparation for your operation

 - How will I pass the time? – have some headphones and music, books, tablet computer or puzzles.
 Don’t forget chargers.

 - What can I do to relax? – learn some breathing and mindfulness techniques, try yoga or listen to relaxing music and calming apps.
+In addition, the RCoA, in partnership with the British Society of Clinical and Academic Hypnosis (BSCAH), has produced a series of recordings which might help you to relax before surgery.

 - What do I need to prepare at home? – you may find it difficult to move around when you return from hospital – you might consider sleeping on the ground floor and getting mobility aids if you think you’ll need them, but generally you will recover quicker if you keep moving after surgery.